 A Decade of Change

 Like every other US city, San Francisco imposed minimum parking requirements after World War 2.
 The 1970’s saw the emergence of the environmental, historic preservation, and livable streets movements that offered a strong critique of automobile dependence.
 The opening of BART in 1973 provided the impetus for limiting commuter parking in San Francisco’s growing downtown, which resulted in the first parking limits as part of the city’s Downtown Plan.
 Since then plans and policy changes have increasingly embraced a new understanding of the role of reduced and better managed parking in creating healthy, livable, and sustainable urban neighborhoods.
 Between 1968 and 1997, every neighborhood in the city had a minimum residential parking requirement, no neighborhood had a residential maximum, and only one neighborhood (Downtown) placed an upper limit on the amount of non-residential parking.
-Since 2005, parking requirements have been removed from a broad swath of the city, reaching from Downtown into SoMa, Chinatown, Telegraph Hill, Mission Bay, Tenderloin, Hayes Valley, Duboce Triangle, and parts of the Mission and Potero Hill.
+Since 2005, parking requirements have been removed from a broad swath of the city, reaching from Downtown into SoMa, Chinatown, Telegraph Hill, Mission Bay, Tenderloin, Hayes Valley, Duboce Triangle, and parts of the Mission, Western Addition, and Potero Hill.

 In addition to reducing parking requirements, the city has developed a toolkit of complementary development requirements to reduce automobile dependence, including unbundling parking costs from housing costs, building secure bicycle parking in new and renovated buildings, and requiring car share spaces in large new developments, and improving sidewalks and transit stops adjacent to new developments.

 Livable City has been working to secure the parking reforms of the last few years, and is working with neighbors, planners, and the Board of Supervisors to reduce parking requirements in other transit-rich areas of the city, and ensure that unbundling, car-sharing, and bicycle parking apply citywide.